agnelc/mycv/README.md

 AGNEL THOMAS C ---Passionate Web Developer

 This contains my Portfolio
-and you visit my website on
+and you can visit my website on

 http://agnelc.github.io/mycv/   which is hosted on github pages